-The Company's management, including the Chief Executive Officer and Chief Financial Officer, do not expect that our disclosure controls and procedures or our internal control over financial reporting will prevent or detect all errors and all fraud that could occur.
+Because of its inherent limitations, internal control over financial reporting may not prevent or detect all errors and all fraud that could occur.
 A control system, no matter how well designed and operated, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
 The design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
 Further, because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud, if any, within the Company have been detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty and that breakdowns can occur because of simple error or mistake.
-Controls is based in part on certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
+Controls can also be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the controls.
+The design of any system of controls is based in part on certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
 Projections of any evaluation of controls effectiveness to future periods are subject to risks.
 Over time, controls may become inadequate because of changes in conditions or deterioration in the degree of compliance with policies or procedures.

 The Company knows of no fraudulent activities or any material accounting irregularities.
 The Company does not have an independent audit committee.
-The Company believes that an independent committee is not required for OTC Bulletin Board listings, but may further review the advisability and feasibility of establishing such a committee in the future.
+The Company believes that an independent committee is not required for OTC Bulletin Board listings, but may further review the advisability and feasibility of establishing such a committee in the future

 The Company is aware of the general standards and requirements of the Sarbanes-Oxley Act of 2002 and has implemented procedures and rules to comply, so far as applicable, such as a prohibition on company loans to management and affiliates.
-The Company does not have any audit committee as it does not believe the act requires a separate committee for companies that are reporting companies, but not registered under Section 12(g) of the Securities and Exchange Act of 1934 (e.g., companies registered under Section 15(d)) and whose shares trade only on the OTC Bulletin Board.
+The Company does not have any audit committee as it does not believe the act requires a separate committee for companies that are reporting companies, but not registered under the Securities and Exchange Act of 1934 (e.g., companies registered under Section 15(d)) and whose shares trade only on the OTC Bulletin Board.